 Let's wrap it up!

-Twitch, as the world’s leading live streaming platform with millions of active users, allows broadcasters to not only play games or go live with any other content and chat with like-minded people, but it also now provides an easier way to make a living on what broadcasters love the most.
-Twitch Affiliate is a program that rewards everyone who regularly goes on air and has ongoing interactions with their viewers.
+Twitch, as the world’s leading live streaming platform with millions of active users, allows broadcasters to not only go live and chat with like-minded people, but it also provides an easier way to make a living for content creators.
+The Twitch Affiliate program rewards anyone who regularly goes on air and has ongoing interactions with their viewers.

-If you want to gain a more profitable Twitch partnership, Affiliate is a great interim stage.
-As an Affiliate, you have an opportunity to improve your skills, build a large community around your Twitch channel and other social media websites, and become one step closer to making a career as a professional streamer.
-Likewise, you can choose a multistreaming service like Restream to help you increase your cross-platform engagement and contribute to your growth.
+If you want to make your time on Twitch more profitable, Affiliate status is a great interim stage.
+As an Affiliate, you have an opportunity to improve your skills, build a large community around your Twitch channel and other social media websites, and get one step closer to making a career as a professional streamer.
+You can also choose a multistreaming service like Restream to help you increase your cross-platform engagement and contribute to your growth.